Tugela Ferry, South Africa

-Clinical Care in Tugela Ferry is focused on the 350-bed Church of Scotland District Hospital (COSH), a rural government district-level 350-bed hospital, typical of many in rural Sub-Saharan Africa, The hospital, combined with the 15 outlying outpatient clinics, and clinical services provided by Philanjalo, the local South African NGO, forms the backbone of care for the 180,000 traditional and impoverished Zulu people who live in the beautiful Msinga area of KwaZulu Natal, 2 and ½ hours from the city of Durban.
+Clinical care in Tugela Ferry is focused at the Church of Scotland District Hospital (COSH), a rural government district-level 350-bed hospital, typical of many in rural Sub-Saharan Africa.
+The hospital, combined with 16 outlying primary health care clinics, and clinical services provided by Philanjalo, forms the backbone of care for the 180,000 traditional and impoverished Zulu people who live in the beautiful Msinga area of KwaZulu Natal, ~3 hours from the city of Durban.
 COSH inpatient services consist of male and female adult medicine and TB wards, pediatric, surgical and psychiatric and OB/GYN wards.
 Outpatient services consist of a modern HIV/antiretroviral (ARV) clinic and a TB DOTS program.
 Philanjalo’s step-down inpatient unit, a nearby specialized program and hospital dedicated to treating drug resistant TB, as well as an active community based home care program are all part of the clinical facilities and services the patients rely on.
 COSH medical staff consists of ~ 8-12 doctors all of whom are generalists and many, superb clinicians, teachers and extraordinary role models.
 The doctors who staff the hospital, along with hospital and clinic nurses serve as the primary health care for the people of the area.

 Research Opportunities in Tugela Ferry, South Africa

-Through rigorous on the ground and collaborative studies, we endeavor to provide new scientific and clinical knowledge and the evidence base for sound clinical and public health policies and practices directed against TB, HIV/AIDS and drug resistant TB.
-We have made numerous invited and submitted presentations at local, national and international meetings in the US, South Africa and other countries.
-We have published a large number of original research studies and reviews in the peer reviewed medical literature.
-The evidence provided by these collaborative efforts has resulted in improved health care programs that have been incorporated into provincial, national and international guidelines and health policies regarding HIV and drug susceptible and resistant TB.
+Through rigorous collaborative studies, we endeavor to provide new scientific and clinical knowledge and the evidence base for sound clinical and public health policies and practices directed against TB and HIV.
+We regularly contribute to and present at international meetings.
+We have published a large number of original research studies in the peer reviewed medical literature.
+The evidence provided by these collaborative efforts has been incorporated into provincial, national and international guidelines and health policies.